Shreya20002/15DaysOfFoundry/README.md

 - [x] Day 3: SimpleBank with Security Features and Comprehensive Tests
 - [x] Day 4: TokenSwap with 1:1 Ratio and Extensive Fuzz Testing
 - [x] Day 5: BatchTransfer with Gas Optimization and 84% Savings
+- [x] Day 6: Auction Contract with cheatcodes testig
-- [ ] Day 6-15: More complex projects coming soon...
+- [ ] Day 7-15: More complex projects coming soon...

 ---
 Built with ❤️ by Shreya during my Foundry learning journey